shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/5_Angular/Angular-Testing.md

 ### Refresh state of html template after assigning data to it

-We cab refresh the state of `bannerDebugEl.nativeElement` with the help of `fixture.detectChanges()` which will work as like reload to the html template and assigns all the data and properties to the html element.
+We can refresh the state of `bannerDebugEl.nativeElement` with the help of `fixture.detectChanges()` which will work as like reload to the html template and assigns all the data and properties to the html element.

 ### schemas:[NO_ERROR_SCHEMA]